Diant Ramaj: Ajax

-On 3 August 2023, Ramaj signed a five-year contract with Ajax.
-He made his debut playing for the reserves team Jong Ajax in the Dutch Eerste Divisie on 25 September 2023 in a 1–1 deadlock against FC Eindhoven.
+On 3 August 2023, Ramaj signed a five-year contract with Dutch club Ajax.
+He made his debut playing for the reserves team Jong Ajax in the Eerste Divisie on 25 September 2023 in a 1–1 draw against FC Eindhoven.

 Borussia Dortmund

-On 3 February 2025, on transfer deadline day, it was confirmed that Ramaj joined German Bundesliga club Borussia Dortmund on a deal until June 2029.
+On 3 February 2025, on transfer deadline day, it was confirmed that Ramaj joined Bundesliga club Borussia Dortmund on a deal until June 2029.

+Loan to Copenhagen

 Furthermore, he was immediately loaned to Danish Superliga club F.C.
 Copenhagen until the end of the season.

+Loan to Heidenheim

 On 28 July 2025, Ramaj was loaned by 1.
 FC Heidenheim.

+Second loan to Copenhagen

+On 17 August 2026, Ramaj rejoined Copenhagen on a season-long loan with an option to buy for €5 million.

 International career

-Since 2018, Ramaj is part of Germany at youth international level, respectively part of the U18, U19 and U20 teams and he with these teams played ten matches between 2018 and 2021.
+Since 2018, Ramaj is a former German youth international, having represented the U18, U19 and U20 teams, between 2018 and 2021.

-On 25 October 2025, Ramaj met with the president of the Football Federation of Kosovo, Agim Ademi, after his Bundesliga Match with 1.
-FC Heidenheim against TSG Hoffenheim. which was seen as a possible indication of his interest in representing Kosovo at the international level.
+On 25 October 2025, he, along with teammate Arijon Ibrahimović, met with the president of the Football Federation of Kosovo, Agim Ademi, after their Bundesliga match with 1.
+FC Heidenheim against TSG Hoffenheim, which was seen as a possible indication of both Ramaj and Ibrahimović's interest in representing Kosovo at the senior international level.